-The SmartThings V3 setup includes upgrading your older model V2 to the third generation model.
+The SmartThings V3 setup includes upgrading your older model V2 to the third-generation model.
 While some consumers don’t feel the need to upgrade, the V3 brings forth a few additional features.
 It consists of a motion sensor built on top of the V3 that is responsible for detecting water leakage and moisture.
 The SmartThings outlet features a USB plug port that allows connecting with other hardware devices.
-The V3 comes with improved range, smaller frame and also affordable price.
+The samsung’s smartthings V3 hub comes with an improved range, a smaller frame, and also an affordable price.

 - Your smart home needs a brain, so get started with a SmartThings Hub.
 It connects wirelessly with a...

 - Add smart devices and put your home to work.
 Choose from a wide range of compatible devices,...

 2. What do you mean by SmartThings Community?